Emerging Writer Fellowships

 Esmeralda Santiago

 SIMONE ZAPATA, this year’s Poetry Fellow, is a writer, editor, and educator from San José, California.
 Her recent work appears in Dilettante Army, Beloit Poetry Journal, and Brink Literary Journal.
 She has received scholarships and fellowships from Community of Writers, Martha’s Vineyard Institute of Creative Writing, Banff Centre, and California Institute of the Arts, where she earned an MFA in creative writing.
-Her mentor VIEVEE FRANCIS is the author of The Shared World; Forest Primeval, winner of the Hurston Wright Legacy Award; Horse in the Dark, winner of the Cave Canem Northwestern University Press Poetry Prize; and Blue-Tail Fly.
-Forthcoming are her fifth volume of poetry, Cleaning the Houses of the Dead, and a memoir, Ugly.
+Her mentor, DIANA KHOI NGUYEN is the author of Ghost Of (2018) which was a finalist for the National Book Award, and Root Fractures (2024).
+Her video work has recently been exhibited at the Miller Institute for Contemporary Art.
+Nguyen is a Kundiman fellow and member of the Vietnamese artist collective, She Who Has No Master(s).
+A recipient of a fellowship from the National Endowment for the Arts, and winner of the 92Y Discovery Poetry Contest and 2019 Kate Tufts Discovery Award, she currently teaches in the Randolph College Low-Residency MFA and is an Assistant Professor at the University of Pittsburgh.

 Simone Zapata